Saskatchewan Highway 2: History

 The two industrial revolutions first and second combined with advancements made during the war years resulted in the largest impetus in highway construction of all weather roads following World War II.
 The creation of the highway south of Chamberlain to Moose Jaw was completed in 1953.
 Paving projects followed within a short time period.
 In 1955 parts of Highway 2 were already paved; Between Vantage and Tuxford, either side of Moose Jaw; north of Watrous along the Little Manitou Lake shoreline; and north of the junction with Highway 27 to Montreal Lake, either side of Prince Albert.
-In 1956 a North-South International Highway proposal regarding a highway between El Paso, Texas, and LaRonge via Wakaw was discussed.
+In 1956 a North-South International Highway proposal regarding a highway between El Paso, Texas, and La Ronge via Wakaw was discussed.
 The CanAm Highway northern segment into La Ronge finished construction in 1977; however, the CanAm didn't go through Wakaw, rather it comprised several different routes making the CanAm.
 Highway 2, which does go through Wakaw, does link to the CanAm highway at Prince Albert when Highway 2 becomes the last portion of the CanAm highway.
 In 1952, Highway 2 was re-routed; rather than winding its way through the town of Wakaw, the highway's new route went straight along the western limit of town.

 Agriculture is Saskatchewan's main industry and taking grain to elevators was first accomplished by horse and cart, to be replaced around World War I by truck travel.
 Long haul trucking flourished between 1950 and 1970.
 Since the 1970s, 17 times the number of grain trucks and 95 percent of goods transported now are hauled by truck across the Saskatchewan.

-In 1999, the granular pavement section of Highway 2 south of Watrous was tested with a cold in-place recycling or “CIR” method to rehabilitate highways.
+In 1999, the granular pavement section of Highway 2 south of Watrous was tested with a cold in-place recycling or "CIR" method to rehabilitate highways.
 This CIR process is a cost-effective method which recycles the top surface of a road.
 This pulverized material is mixed with asphalt emulsion and spread and compacted back onto the highway surface.
 This surface is then recovered with a new seal dependent on traffic volume.

 In 2001, 6.6 km were resurfaced near the Cudworth access road, as well 3.7 km km north of the Highway 27 junction.
-"Highway 2 near Cudworth has seen an increase in truck traffic that is leading to deterioration on this highway...It's important to keep our highways in good driving condition to ensure the safety of the travelling public." -Highways and Transportation Minister Maynard Sonntag.
+"Highway 2 near Cudworth has seen an increase in truck traffic that is leading to deterioration on this highway...It's important to keep our highways in good driving condition to ensure the safety of the travelling public." — Highways and Transportation Minister Maynard Sonntag.
 As recently as 2002, this section of Highway 2 was improved 10.4 km south of the Yellowhead.
 At km 398 is access to Zelma.